Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Introduction

 While ordinary symmetries provide a powerful guiding principle for constructing EFTs, they are not the whole story.
 This is particularly true for non-equilibrium systems.
 In this paper we focus on two main extensions of ordinary symmetry: \begin{itemize} \item There are many phases of matter that are characterized by topological features, known as {\it topological phases of matter}.
 It was long believed that these topological phases could not be classified according to symmetry principles alone; however, recent work has challenged this idea~\cite{Gaiotto:2014kfa}.
 In particular, it is suggested that a kind of generalized symmetry principle---known as {\it higher-form symmetries}---can be employed to describe topological features.
 In this way, topological properties of many-body systems can be classified according to Landau's approach.
 The Noether charges corresponding to these higher-form symmetries describe the conservation of higher-dimensional extended objects.
 For example a $p$-form charge counts the number of charged $p$-dimensional objects.
 Such higher-form symmetries arise in many areas including gauge theories, magnetohydrodynamics, dual theories of superfluids and solids, and many others~\cite{Gaiotto:2014kfa,Zhao:2020vdn,Lake:2018dqm,Hidaka:2020ucc,Hofman:2018lfz,Delacretaz:2019brr,Harlow:2018tng,Grozdanov:2016tdf,Grozdanov:2018ewh,MHD,Grozdanov:2018fic,Grozdanov:2017kyl}.
 In fact, a common feature of systems with spontaneously broken $U(1)$ symmetries---like superfluids and solids~\cite{Landry}---is the existence of an emergent higher-form symmetry with mixed 't Hooft anomaly~\cite{Iqbal:2020lrt}.
 Further, when a higher-form symmetry is spontaneously broken, a generalized Goldstone theorem guarantees the existence of a gapless mode.

 \item The role of symmetries is somewhat different for non-equilibrium systems than for systems at zero-temperature that are described by ordinary actions.
 In particular, for ordinary actions, Noether's theorem furnishes a one-to-one correspondence between physical symmetries and conserved quantities.
 In non-equilibrium effective actions, however, no such one-to-one correspondence is guaranteed.
-There can be exact symmetries of the action that have no corresponding conserved charge.
-We will see that these situations arise when there is a particular kind of obstruction to introducing gauge fields for a given symmetry.
-We therefore term this kind of non-conservation a \it{non-equilibrium 't Hooft anomaly}.\footnote{We term such phenomena non-equilibrium {\it 't Hooft} anomalies because they exists when a symmetry cannot be gauged; however, there are important differences with standard 't Hooft anomalies.
-Usually, a 't Hooft anomaly does not out-right kill the conservation of a given Noether current.
-Instead, any attempt to gauge a symmetry leads to non-conservation.
-Non-equilibrium 't Hooft anomalies, by contrast, kill the conservation of the current even when no gauge fields have been introduced.}
+To ensure that a given symmetry enjoys a corresponding conserved current, it is helpful to introduce external gauge fields for that symmetry.
+Then the low-energy fluctuations are described by dynamical Stückelberg fields.
+Therefore we refer to symmetries with conserved currents as Stückelberg symmetries and those without conserved current as non-Stückelberg symmetries (NSS).

 \end{itemize}